Slogulai/CS410P_RUST/README.md

 4>) testing_branch2 - Another branch for testing other implementations
 5.) in_mem_branch - Branch for saving the work of the in memory database

-rust-web-axum is folder where the term project is located.
-To run the program, cd into the rust-web-axum directory and enter 'cargo run' into the command line.
+rust-web-axum is folder where the term project is located, make sure to cd into that directory before testing in these direcions.
+To run the program, Docker is required to spin up a new container as well as the sqlx cli.
+Install docker desktop and to install the sqlx cli run 'cargo install sqlx-cli' on the command line.
+Once you have done so run 'docker compose up --build -d' after the container has spun up then also run 'sqlx migrate run' to start the db.
+Cargo check and cargo run WILL NOT WORK unless a docker container is running and you have done the sqlx migrate run command, otherwise the program will fail cargo check since there is no database runnning to connect to.

 From a web browser go to 127.0.0.1:3000 for the home page of the server.
 The different routes available can be found below: